Winter Whys (Grades 1 to 3)

 Class Size: maximum 30 students per class; maximum of two classes (total 60 students)*

-This program takes place in the CN T. rex Gallery at the feet of Scotty, the World's Largest T. rex.
+This program begins at the feet of Scotty, the World's Largest T. rex.
 Students learn about different types of fossils, examine replica and real fossils, and discover how Royal Saskatchewan Museum palaeontologists study fossils to learn about Saskatchewan’s past.
 Students then visit the Earth Science Gallery and act as scientists, comparing the fossils they observe to a set of scientific criteria to determine if they are dinosaurs or not.
+Most classes will be split into two groups for the gallery visit.

-PILOT: Ride the Rock Cycle (Grades 4 to 8)
+Ride the Rock Cycle (Grades 4 to 8)

 Dates: mid-October through April (up until Easter Break)